Xenia Goodwin

-Xenia Goodwin (born 7 February 1994) is an Australian actress and dancer.
-Goodwin is known for her starring role as Tara Webster, a dance student, on the Australian Broadcasting Corporation television series Dance Academy, which was her first on-screen appearance.
+Xenia Louise Goodwin (born 7 February 1994) is an Australian actress and dancer.
+Goodwin is best known for her starring role as Tara Webster, a dance student, on the Australian Broadcasting Corporation television series Dance Academy, which was her first on-screen appearance.
 She had a guest role on The Jesters in 2011.
 Goodwin has studied dance at the Tanya Pearson Classical Coaching Academy and the Valerie Jenkins Academy of Ballet.

 Personal life

+Goodwin has stated that co-star Tara Morice's role in the 1992 film Strictly Ballroom inspired her to take up dancing.
 In July 2019, Goodwin was in a near-fatal car accident while in Zakynthos, Greece.
 The accident, which nearly left her a quadriplegic, fractured all but 4 of her vertebrae and required major surgery without painkillers.
+She works at The Macarthur Tavern in Campbelltown as a bartender.